Breadcrumb

 The Guardian (1821-2003) and its sister newspaper, The Observer (1791-2003) provide facts, firsthand accounts, and opinions of the day about the most significant political, business, sports, literary, and entertainment events from the past two centuries.

-The most recent issues of The Gluardian are available online (plain-text) via Factiva, Nexis Uni and other databases
+The most current issues of The Gluardian are available online (plain-text) via Factiva, Nexis Uni and other databases

-The most recent issues of The Observer are available online (plain-text) via Factiva, Nexis Uni and other databases
+The most current issues of The Observer are available online (plain-text) via Factiva, Nexis Uni and other databases